-Not all nonprofit corporations last forever.
-Among other possibilities, a nonprofit may close because it’s no longer able to get necessary funding, the directors or members have irreconcilable differences, or the organization simply decides that it has met its goals and no longer needs to exist.
-Whatever the underlying reason, if you choose to close down a Pennsylvania nonprofit corporation, you’ll need to go through a process called dissolution.
-Dissolution requires a vote or other formal authorization, the filing of key documents with government agencies, and a group of other tasks collectively known as winding up the corporation.
+Whatever the underlying reason may be to the closure of your Pennsylvania nonprofit corporation, you will need to go through a process called dissolution.
+Dissolution requires a vote or other formal authorization, the filing of key documents with government agencies, and a group of other tasks collectively known as winding up the corporation

 This article only covers the most basic kind of voluntary dissolution of a typical Pennsylvania 501(c)(3) nonprofit corporation that’s already doing business.
 There may be different rules or procedures for other types of nonprofits, or for other situations such as an involuntary dissolution.